Human rights in Western Sahara: The "disappeared"

-The same year (4 January) construction workers uncovered a mass grave with approximately 15 skeletons in Smara, in former military barracks built during the 1970s, the period during which many Sahrawis disappeared or were murdered by Moroccan authorities.
+The same year (4 January) construction workers uncovered a mass grave with approximately 15 skeletons in Smara, in former military barracks built during the 1970s, the period during which multiple Sahrawis disappeared or were murdered by Moroccan authorities.

 Resulting from the "Reconciliation tribunals" in Morocco in 2005, some graves of political dissidents of Hassan II regime (Sahrawis & Moroccans) were uncovered, although the responsible persons of those crimes have never been judged or their identities revealed.
 Also, the testimonies of witnesses have not been published yet.

 In March 2010, a new grave was found by Bou Craa workers on a phosphate mine with 7 corpses, supposedly Sahrawi nomads killed by Moroccan forces during the mid-1970s.

 Freedom House

 In late 2005, the international democracy watchdog Freedom House listed the abuses of human rights by Morocco.
 Those relating to political processes were: controlling elections and not allowing Sahrawis to form political associations (such as labor organizations) or non-governmental organizations.
 The paper included reports of repressive measures against demonstrators.